SciRuby/sciruby.com/source/_posts/2012-12-07-how-to-use-nmatrix-shortcuts.md

 ---
 layout: post
 title: "How to use NMatrix's shortcuts"
-date: 2012-12-06
+date: 2012-12-07 12:30
 comments: true
 author: Carlos Agarie
-categories: [NMatrix]
+categories: [NMatrix,Matrices,Documentation,Students]
 ---

 John Woods [merged my last pull request to NMatrix](https://github.com/SciRuby/nmatrix/commit/2b480ce0985affc7218fc341fcb4e5024b30545b) recently and I wanted to write about why we created these shortcuts and what can be done with them.

-## The need of shortcuts
+## The need for shortcuts

-Originally, the NMatrix shortcuts were written by [Daniel Carrera](https://github.com/dcarrera) and sent to the mailing list, where I started working with them.
-Some discussions, decisions and 2 pull requests later, we have a working set of methods to create common matrices (`zeros`, `ones`, `random`, etc) and do some cool stuff (`column` and `linspace`) very easily.
+The first iteration of NMatrix shortcuts was written by [Daniel Carrera](https://github.com/dcarrera) and sent to the mailing list, where I started working with them.
+Some discussions, decisions and two pull requests later, we have a working set of methods to create common matrices (`zeros`, `ones`, `random`, etc) and do some cool stuff (`column` and `linspace`) very easily.

-I think that there are at least 2 good reasons to have them: MATLAB users are going to feel at home and they allow us to experiment very rapidly.
+There are at least two good reasons to have these shortcuts: MATLAB users are going to feel at home, and the shortcuts allow us to prototype and experiment more rapidly.
 For example, it's dead simple to create an identify matrix when you need one:

-	require 'nmatrix'
+	>> require 'nmatrix'

-	matrix = NMatrix.identity(3) # 3x3
+	>> matrix = NMatrix.identity(3) # 3x3
 	=> #<NMatrix:0x007faa5b8cda40shape:[3,3] dtype:float64 stype:dense>
-	matrix.pp
+	>> matrix.pp

 	# [1.0, 0.0, 0.0]
 	# [0.0, 1.0, 0.0]